2022-2023 Studio Culture Policy

 The students should be able to rely on the fact that the public reviews of their work will be conducted in the above spirit.
 It is the job of the faculty to monitor the review to ensure that this in fact occurs.
 The faculty is responsible for the trust CCA establishes with its students, and must intervene if discussion of the work of a student strays from productive to counterproductive.
 Counterproductive reviewer behavior includes remarks that a reasonable person would construe as: belligerent or sarcastic; personal in nature; demeaning of a student’s intelligence, ability, or personal appearance; or insulting, threatening or potentially perceived as biased toward race, ethnicity, gender or sexual preference.

-Students enrolled in hybrid courses are expected to work in the studio.
+Students enrolled are expected to work in the studio.
 This will immeasurably enrich the student’s learning potential.
 If everyone is to work in the studio, certain etiquette is necessary to ensure a civil working environment.
 The design studio should be a place where students make their thoughts part of a public discourse of peers and faculty.
 This can only happen if everyone listens, considers what is being said or proposed by everyone else, and then thoughtfully responds to what is put forward.
 It also requires students to cogently and carefully put their own ideas forward for discussion.

 The studios are a shared and sometimes crowded space.
 Students are expected to be respectful to the work and desks of their peers and help to keep shared workspaces clean.
 This will sometimes require discarding old work, which should be placed into trash or recycling bins as appropriate.
 Projects that are to be saved for personal use or for future reviews and exhibitions should be stored neatly and labelled with your name and program.